jhu-dvrk/dvrk-readthedocs/docs/pages/software/compilation/cmake.rst

 There are some major drawbacks when not using ROS:

 * The dVRK becomes a "black box" with no easy way to interface.
-One can use an alternate :ref:`middleware` such as :ref:`sawSocketStreamer <udp-json>` or :ref:`sawOpenIGTLink <igtl>`, but these are not as convenient as ROS.
+One can use an alternate :ref:`devel-middleware` such as :ref:`sawSocketStreamer <udp-json>` or :ref:`sawOpenIGTLink <igtl>`, but these are not as convenient as ROS.